segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

 **What is the Log Type Setting?**

-This setting controls the [Log Type](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_RequestSyntax) for your Lambda function via Cloud Watch.
+This setting controls the [Log Type](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_RequestSyntax) for your Lambda function using Cloud Watch.
 Select option `Tail` if you would like to see [detailed logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions.html) in Cloud Watch.

 **My Lambda <> Segment connection is timing out, what do I do?**